anhkhoa039/Violence-Detection-With-Human-Skeletons/README.md

 </div>

 # New update the implementation
-- Apply multithread to load data into dataloader
+- Apply multithread to load data into `dataloader` (see [this notebook](Violence-Detection-With-Human-Skeletons/experiments/RWF-2000/notebooks/1.%20RGB%20pipeline%20analysis/1.%20Results%20for%20different%20inputs/Original%20videos.ipynb)
+)
+- Release our best model for this task (87.75%) ([best model](Violence-Detection-With-Human-Skeletons/experiments/RWF-2000/notebooks/best_model_no_bg_50epoch.keras)).